chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 Trilinos
 ~~~~~~~~~

-The installation of Trilinos should be done using the `installation procedure <https://www.dealii.org/current/external-libs/trilinos.html>`_ of deal.II.
+The installation of trilinos should be done using the `installation procedure <https://www.dealii.org/current/external-libs/trilinos.html>`_ of deal.II.